-shelley.sanderson@ucleed s.ac.uk

-After practising for several years as a registered general nurse, in latter years Shelley has gained over 20 years experience working with individuals with learning disabilities and multi-sensory impairments.
-She has been a registered care manager in various residential settings, and has also managed an education day centre supporting young adults and children with multi sensory impairments and communication problems.
+Tel: 0113 235 4749 shelley.sanderson@ucleeds.ac .uk After practicing for several years as a registered general nurse, in later years Shelley has gained over 20 years experience working with individuals with learning disabilities and multi-sensory impairments.
+She has been a registered care manager and has also managed an education day centre supporting young adults and children with multi-sensory impairments and communication problems.

 Shelley has a BA (Hons) in Social Policy and Administration and a post graduate diploma in Health Education and Promotion.
-Shelley is a qualified teacher (PGCE)

-and also has a Cert.
+Shelley is a qualified teacher (PGCE) and also has a Cert.
 Ed. in Multi-sensory Impairment.

-Ben Doughty, Lecturer

-Healthcare Assistant
+Ben Doughty Senior Lecturer, Health

-Practitioner & Health and
+Lecturer Health and Wellbeing & Health and Social Care

-Social Care

-Tel: 0113 3861826
+Tel: 0113 235 4783